-No single person, even one with many years of experience in the field of EMP protection of civilian infrastructure, is physically able to provide protection for an entire energy system, or a water supply company, communications system, large medical centers, banks, etc. The country needs a production center engaged in the development and production (and not simply researching, consulting, and studying the problem) of protective means especially designed for civilian infrastructure.
-It can be a small manufacturing company or even a technical laboratory that develops protective equipment for civilian infrastructure, produces technical documentation, manufactures prototypes, tests them, and orders their mass production at large manufacturing companies.
-Five to 10 engineers and technicians under the guidance of an experienced specialist could finally solve a 50-year-old problem and ensure the protection of the country's infrastructure from nuclear EMP.
+It is quite obvious that one person, even such a specialist as the author of this publication, who has many years of experience in the field of EMP protection of civilian infrastructure, is physically unable to provide protection for an entire energy system, or a water supply company, communications system, large medical centers, banks, etc.

+The country needs a production center that would be engaged in the development and production (and not research, consulting and "study of the problem"!) of protective means especially for civilian infrastructure.
+It can be a small manufacturing company or even a technical laboratory that develops protective equipment for civilian infrastructure, produces technical documentation, manufactures prototypes, tests them and orders their mass production at large manufacturing companies.
+5 - 10 engineers and technicians under the guidance of an experienced specialist could finally solve a 50-year-old problem and ensure the protection of the country's infrastructure from nuclear EMP.

-As a member of the Missouri House of Representatives and chairman of the state's Special Committee on Government Accountability, David Gregory said, "[We] should not wait for the federal government to take action.
-We need to take action now to protect our portion of the grid."
+"... should not wait for the federal government to take action, we need to take action now to protect our portion of the grid."